justiceadamsUNI/Klein-Compiler/README.md

 ## KNOWN BUGS:
 -----------------------------------------------------------------------------------------
 We don't have any known bugs at this time.
 However:
-- We still need to add some more unit test.
-Our test suite isn't fully exhaustive right now, but we're hoping it will be.
 - The FAKEIT framework is not working on the student.cs server due to the GCC version on student.cs.uni being 4.7, and FAKEIT needing GCC 4.8
 - PrettyPrinter node structure needs to be cleaned/collapsed for easier